Upmarket Epic Fantasy

 Oh, fuck.

-Her stomach swooped like a great bird of prey.
-Her breath froze into ice in the airways of her lungs, the many vertebrae of her spine fusing into a fragile pillar.
-Her heart skipped; her palms lined themselves with sweat.
-Seized with terror, she forced her body low and pulled the hood of her cloak over the red hair that stood out like a brushfire.
+Her stomach swooped like a great bird of prey as the breath froze into ice in her lungs.
+Disbelieving her ears, Surrie forced her body low and pulled the hood of her cloak over the red hair that stood out like a brushfire.

 Forcing herself to breathe evenly, she peered over the deer.

-And there they were: some twenty-five horselengths off, half-hidden by the drooping boughs of the evergreens, two men on black horses riding down a trail.
-Through a break in the trees Surrie spied their cloaks, black as pooled ink and studded with cold silver.
+And there they were: some twenty-five horselengths off, half-hidden by the drooping boughs of the evergreens, two men rode black horses down a trail.
+Through a break in the trees Surrie marked their cloaks, black as pooled ink and studded with cold silver like stars in the midnight winter sky.
 An icy stone dropped into her stomach.

 Living Shadows.